loch214/car-brand-detection-API/README.md

 ## How to Run It

 This project uses Python 3.11.
-The model was trained using the `yolov5` submodule.
+The model was trained using the `yolov5` submodule

 **1. Setup Environment:**
 Create a virtual environment and install dependencies.
 The main libraries are PyTorch, YOLOv5's requirements, and FastAPI.